c2mon/c2mon/docs/src/getting-started.md

 Alternatively to HSQLDB you can also use [MySQL v5.1.38](https://www.mysql.com/) or [Oracle v11.2.0.3](http://www.oracle.com/technetwork/database/database-technologies/express-edition/downloads/index.html).

-!!! info "Note"
+### Running the tarball distribution

 To run the C2MON tarball distribution you need at least Java 1.8 installed on your machine.

-### Running the tarball distribution

 The [C2MON server distribution tarball](https://nexus.web.cern.ch/nexus/content/groups/public/cern/c2mon/server/c2mon-server/) can be downloaded from [here](https://nexus.web.cern.ch/nexus/content/groups/public/cern/c2mon/server/c2mon-server/).

 We recommend to always use the latest stable version and to read the [CHANGELOG.md](https://github.com/c2mon/c2mon/blob/master/CHANGELOG.md) file.

-Extraxt the tarball on your local file system and change into the `c2mon-server-1.8.xx/bin/` directory.
+Extract the tarball on your local file system and change into the `c2mon-server-1.8.xx/bin/` directory.

-!!! info "Note"
+> **Please note!**

-    The scripts provided with the tarball are Linux bash scripts.
+>The scripts provided with the tarball are Linux bash scripts.
 We recommend this environment also for production usage.
 Windows users should use [Docker](#using-the-docker-image) instead.

 To start the server execute the following script: